sharkcz/routino/doc/README.txt

    Version 3.2 of Routino was released on 12th March 2017.
    Version 3.3 of Routino was released on 7th September 2019.
    Version 3.3.1 of Routino was released on 8th September 2019.
+   Version 3.3.2 of Routino was released on 18th September 2019.

    The full version history is available in the NEWS.txt file.